 Fringe, Tassels, and Macrame

 Oh YASSSSS!
-If you love 70’s look of fringe and tassels and it speaks to your free spirited heart then this is for you.
+If you love the 70’s look of fringe and tassels and it speaks to your free spirited heart then this is for you.
 Macrame isn’t just for hanging plants anymore either.
 I can’t tell you how delighted I was when I saw my first macrame wall hanging in decades (shush, I was pre teen in the 70’s)

 Fringe for everything!
 Pillows, throws, and even sofas (I’ll take two please)

-Plants and Organic Elements
+Plants and Organic Elements in Modern Boho Style

 Boho style can be associated with a natural way of living type of lifestyle.
 Clean eating, environmentally conscience choices.
-Adding plants into your boho style space will help keep the air cleaner and plants always seem to brighten a space right up.
+Adding plants into your modern boho style space will help keep the air cleaner and plants always seem to brighten a space right up.
 If you don’t have a green thumb the opt for faux greenery.

 Today’s boho style is free spirited, filled with color and texture and lots of organic elements.
 It breaks the rules like it’s predecessor in the 70’s and allows creativity to flow.

 You can go full tilt with color or tone it down with a neutral monochromatic color scheme.
-Mix and match your furniture pieces and throw in plenty of texture to achieve the curated and collected look of boho style.
+Mix and match your furniture pieces and throw in plenty of texture to achieve the curated and collected look of modern boho style.

-What do you think of boho style?
+What do you think of modern boho style?
 Yay or Nay?
 Bold or neutral?
 I would love to hear all about in the comments below!